Sami Uğurlu

-Sami Uğurlu (born 27 April 1978) is a Turkish football manager and a former player.
+Sami Uğurlu (born 27 April 1978) is a Turkish football manager and former player.

 Managerial career

 Uğurlu had an unassuming playing career with Yozgatspor, Kardemir Karabükspor and İzmirspor in the TFF First League.
 After retiring as a player, he began as a youth coach at Altınordu.
 He move to Kasımpaşa as an assistant, and in December 2021 was appointed the head coach.

 On 20 May 2022, Uğurlu signed a 3-year contract with Kasımpaşa after collecting 39 points in his first 20 games with the club.
+On November 29, 2023, he was reappointed as the head coach of Kasımpaşa.
+On November 6, 2024, he left his position at the club by mutual agreement.

+On November 7, 2024, Uğurlu was appointed as the head coach of Alanyaspor, following the resignation of Fatih Tekke.
+At the signing ceremony held at Cengiz Aydoğan Facilities, Uğurlu expressed his belief that Alanyaspor’s club structure and his coaching philosophy were well-aligned.
+He emphasized his commitment to contributing to the club’s development and achieving success.
+On March 20, 2025, Alanyaspor announced that they had parted ways with Uğurlu.